 Instructions

-- In a large bowl, cream together the butter and sweetener for about 2 minutes until fluffy.
+- In a large mixing bowl, beat together the softened butter and sweetener for about 2 minutes, until light and fluffy.

-- Add the pumpkin puree, heavy whipping cream, vanilla extract, and mix well to combine.
+- Add the pumpkin puree, heavy whipping cream, and vanilla extract.
+Mix until fully combined and smooth.

-- In a separate bowl, stir together the dry ingredients: almond flour, coconut flour, baking powder, pumpkin pie spice.
+- In a separate bowl, whisk together the almond flour, coconut flour, baking powder, and pumpkin pie spice until evenly combined.

-- Transfer the batter to the prepared pan and smooth down the top using a spatula.
-Bake for 55 – 60 minutes, or until a toothpick inserted into the center of the loaf comes out clean.
+- Transfer the batter to the prepared loaf pan.
+Smooth the top with a spatula.
+Bake for 55–60 minutes, or until a toothpick inserted in the center comes out clean.

 Notes